Grand Est

 The region sits astride three water basins (Seine, Meuse and Rhine), spanning an area of 57,433 km2, the fifth largest in France; it includes two mountain ranges (Vosges and Ardennes).
 It shares borders with Belgium, Luxembourg, Germany and Switzerland.
-As of 2020, it had a population of 5,562,651 inhabitants.
+As of 2021, it had a population of 5,561,287 inhabitants.
 The prefecture and largest city is Strasbourg.

-The East of France has a rich and diverse culture, being situated at a crossroads between the Latin and Germanic worlds.
-This history is reflected in the variety of languages spoken there (Alsatian, Champenois, and Lorraine Franconian).
+The East of France has a rich and diverse culture, being situated at a crossroads between the Gallic-Latin and Germanic worlds.
+This history is reflected in the variety of languages spoken there (Alsatian, Champenois, Lorrain and Lorraine Franconian).
 Most of today's Grand Est region was considered "Eastern" as early as the 8th century, when it constituted the southern part of the Francian territory of Austrasia.
 The city of Reims (in Champagne), where Frankish king Clovis I had been baptized in 496 AD, would later play a prominent ceremonial role in French monarchical history as the traditional site of the coronation of the kings of France.
 The Champagne fairs played a significant role in the economy of medieval Europe as well.
 Alsace and Lorraine thrived in the sphere of influence of the Holy Roman Empire for most of the Middle Ages and Renaissance, and subject to competing claims by France and Germany over the centuries.

 The region has distinctive traditions such as the celebration of Saint Nicholas Day, Christmas markets, or traditions involving the Easter hare in Alsace and Lorraine.
 Alsace-Moselle are furthermore subject to local law for historical reasons.
 With a long industrial history and strong agriculture and tourism (arts, gastronomy, sightseeing), the East of France is one of the top economic producing regions in the country.